AhmedElbossily/Concurrent-Traffic-Simulation-project/README.md

-# CPPND: Program a Concurrent Traffic Simulation
+# Program a Concurrent Traffic Simulation

 <img src="data/traffic_simulation.gif"/>

+The purpose of this project is to simulate traffic in a city with vehicles.
+Vehicles drive around randomly and change the direction at each intersection.
+Each object in the city grid will run independently in its own thread.
+In this project, a suitable and thread-safe communication protocol was built between vehicles and intersections to complete the simulation using mutexes, locks, and message queues.

 ## Dependencies for Running Locally
 * cmake >= 2.8